By Thomas Haus, M.D., Family Medicine

 Both screening assessments (PSA test and DRE) are needed because the DRE can find prostate cancer in men whose PSA levels may appear normal.
 The lab results don’t return a specific normal or abnormal level of PSA in the blood, as the level varies by age and individual.
 But if the number is considered high (around 4.0 ng/mL or greater), or if the PSA level rises by a certain amount in a year, more testing, such as a prostate biopsy, may be needed.

-Several factors are considered before a biopsy is performed, such as age, general health, family history, and health history.
+Several factors are considered before a biopsy is performed, such as age, general health, family history, health history, and lifestyle behaviors.
 If the level is considered mildly higher, your doctor may recommend being retested in six months.
 If tests reveal that the PSA continues to rise, it may indicate prostate cancer.

 Those at risk for prostate cancer: